ABOUT

 Prioritize renewable, clean H2.

-Focus efforts on communities with the largest pollution burden.
+Focus efforts on regions with the highest current amounts of pollution and airborne toxins.

 Invest in the energy system, taking a multi-sectoral approach.